Azure/Azure-Sentinel/Playbooks/ForcepointNGFW/Playbooks/BlockIPAddressbyusername-ForcepointNGFW/readme.md

  When a new Azure Sentinel incident is created, this playbook gets triggered and performs the below actions:
  1. Fetches a list of potentially suspicious User Accounts that are part of Azure Active Directory (AAD) through Azure Sentinel.
  2. Fetches a list of IP addresses associated with User Accounts from FUID (Forcepoint User ID service).
- 3. For each User Account IP address in the list, checks if the IP address is already present in SMC (Security Management Center) security policy rule or not.
+ 3. For each User Account IP address in the list, checks if the IP address is already present in IP List Name or not.
- 4. If the IP address is not present in the security policy rule then adds to the security policy and closes the incident.
+ 4. List of all IP addresses not present in IP List Name is blocked in the firewall by the playbook.

  ![Forcepoint](./Images/PlaybookdesignerLight.png)<br>
 ![Forcepoint](./Images/PlaybookdesignerDark.png)<br>

  ## Pre-requisites for deployment
- 1. Deploy the Forcepoint SMC Custom Connector and Forcepoint FUID Custom Connector before the deployment of this playbook under the same subscription and same resource group as will be used for this playbook.
-Capture the name for both connectors during deployment.
+ 1. Deploy the Forcepoint SMC Custom Connector before the deployment of this playbook under the same subscription and same resource group as will be used for this playbook.
+Capture the name for connector during deployment.
  2. Forcepoint SMC API Key should be known to establish a connection with Forcepoint SMC.
 For API Key [Refer here](http://www.websense.com/content/support/library/ngfw/v610/rfrnce/ngfw_6100_ug_smc-api_a_en-us.pdf )
  3. Forcepoint SMC Version number should be known.
 [Refer here](https://help.stonesoft.com/onlinehelp/StoneGate/SMC/) to download and install Forcepoint SMC and capture the version number for the same.
- 4. Forcepoint FUID version number should be known.[Refer here](https://www.websense.com/content/support/library/uid/v20/install/fuid_200_ht_integrate-fuid_a_en-us.pdf)
+ 4. Security policy rule name created in SMC should be known.
- 5. Security policy rule name created in SMC should be known.
+ 5. IP address list name for blocking IP address present in SMC should be known.

  ## Deployment Instructions
  1. Deploy the playbook by clicking on the "Deploy to Azure" button.
 This will take you to deploy an ARM Template wizard.